Skip to main content

 Cloverdale →

 South across 96 Avenue, on the FVREB board (Guildford is GVR).
 The older Surrey town centre with the heritage core at 176 Street / 60 Avenue, Lord Tweedsmuir Secondary catchment.
-Different demographic mix, different retail spine, comparable detached pricing per square foot.
+A different town-centre feel, a different retail spine, comparable detached pricing per square foot.

 South Surrey →